- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 LUMO is the AI layer that sits across the product.

 The goal was not to create a generic chat surface.
-LUMO should understand the user's real search context: profile, applications, interviews, network, reflections the user allows for personalization, and saved chat memory.
+LUMO needed to understand the user’s real search context, including profile, applications, interviews, network, reflections, saved chat memory, and any personalization signals the user allows.

 LUMO can answer questions, suggest relevant tools, and propose actions like creating or updating an application or saving a contact.
-For actions that modify user data, the interface uses confirmation-first cards so the user sees exactly what will happen before approving it.
+For actions that modify user data, the interface uses confirmation-first cards so the user can see exactly what will happen before approving it.

 Design Principles

 The product is for people who may be anxious, tired, or overwhelmed.
 The interface needs to feel clear and steady.
-That shaped the language, density, and workflow rhythm: short next steps, visible status, quiet hierarchy, and practical calls to action.
+That shaped the language, density, workflow rhythm, short next steps, visible status, quiet hierarchy, and practical calls to action.

 2. AI should preserve agency